WinterLi1993/SAVI/README.md

 **Common Problems**

-- Are your bams sorted by position? - samtools mpileup requires "position sorted alignment files."
+- Are your bams sorted by position? - Samtools mpileup requires "position sorted alignment files."
 - Did you index your bams to produce bai files? - Samtools won't be able to extract regions of your bam files if they have not been indexed.
 - Are both the tumor and normal bam files mapped to the same reference?

 **More Detailed Documentation**

-For more detailed documentation, refer to [this page](goo.gl/LM9iMN).
+For more detailed documentation, refer to [this page](http://www.oliverelliott.org/article/bioinformatics/doc_savi/).